-The daily life and whimsical opinions of a truckers wife.
+The fictional ramblings, whimsical opinions, and artistic endeavors of a truckers wife.

 Is it me or does everyone feel a little sorry for pumpkins and Christmas trees after their holidays?

 JoJo, I have to agree with you.
 During the holidays pumpkins and Christmas trees are so wonderful and majestic but as soon as the holidays are over, they look so dejected and beaten.
 Thank you for stopping by and for your kind comments! ♥

 Jenn, yes, they have seen better days!
 LOL Thank you for stopping in to take a peek and for your comments! ♥